chistopher/girgs/README.md

 It features similar components as the ubuntu PPA.
 If a more recent version is desired, the project can be build and installed from source.

-## MacOS
+## macOS

-A build or installation on MacOS is currently not supported.
+A packaged build is not available.
 Feel free to open a pull request.
+However, building from source should work just as detailed below.
+We will add osx to the travis builds as soon as their images have CMake >=3.12.

 ## NetworKit